brshallo/piececor/README.md

 ```

 We aren’t prevented from passing in character strings of other lambda
-functions to `cor_function` that calculate metrics other than
+functions to `cor_function` to calculate metrics other than
 correlations[6].
 For example, say we want to see the p.value’s of
-correlations at each segment for a {*variable of interest*}.
+correlations at each segment for `hp ~ qsec`.

 ``` r
 # Warnings silenced in chunk output